CZ-NIC/knot-resolver/daemon/README.rst

 ^^^^^^^^^^^^^^^^

 Worker is a service over event loop that tracks and schedules outstanding queries, you can see the statistics or schedule new queries.
+It also contains information about specified worker count and process rank.

+.. envvar:: worker.count

+   Return current total worker count (e.g. `1` for single-process)

+.. envvar:: worker.id

+   Return current worker ID (starting from `0` up to `worker.count - 1`)

 .. function:: worker.stats()